zachbroad/jirc/README.md

 ## Implemented Commands

 - [x] AWAY: Marks user as away or returns them.
+- [x] INFO: Returns information about a server's configuration.
 - [x] INVITE: Invites a user to a channel.
+- [x] ISON: Checks if certain nicks are online.
 - [x] JOIN: Joins one or more channels.
 - [x] KICK: Removes a user from a channel.
 - [x] KILL: Removes a user from the server (used by operators).